FullHuman/purgecss-docs/guides/nuxt.md

 ```

 and selected the options that fit your needs,
-install the webpack plugin for purgecss together with `glob-all`:
+install the webpack plugin for PurgeCSS together with `glob-all`:

 ```text
 npm i --save-dev glob-all purgecss-webpack-plugin